 Gift Tax Returns

 Depending on the amount of gifts made by the decedent, a federal gift tax return may be due.
-See IRS Form 709 available on the IRS website.
+See IRS Form 709 available from the IRS.
 Some states also impose gift taxes.
 Executors and administrators of an estate should consult a tax professional at the inception of the estate administration process to ensure all required returns are filed on time.

 What Types of Tax Returns Are Required When a Person Dies?

 The following types of federal and state tax returns may be required for the decedent or the decedentís estate:

 If the deceased person owned a business or an interest in a business, other types of federal, state, and local tax returns may also be required.
 Whether a particular type of federal or state tax return is required depends on a variety of factors.
 For example, if the decedent's income was lower than the threshold amount for which an income tax return is required, an income tax return may not be due.Also, the majority of states do not currently impose estate taxes or gift taxes.
 See

 inheritance taxes.
 Consult a CPA or estate planning lawyer for assistance with tax returns on behalf of the decedent and the decedent's estate.